slyval/guidelines/Guidelines/REST API Guidelines.md

 The session for a request being when the request is issues and ends when the response is returned.

 ### Versioning
 When external clients are allowed to access an API, it is important that a versioning system is put in place.
 The benefit of versioning is that backwards compatibility can be adherred to when necessarry.
-The old version will allow clients to keep using older APIs until they are ready to upgrade to the latest newer vers
+The old version will allow clients to keep using older APIs until they are ready to upgrade to the latest newer version.

+A good practice would be to use the version id e.g **v1, v2, v3** before the endpoint.
+A good example is ads follows:

+    enter code here

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzkzODQ5OTgsLTE1MzYyNjE4MTQsLT
+eyJoaXN0b3J5IjpbLTE5NTk3NzA2MzEsLTE1MzYyNjE4MTQsLT
 E2OTk3NTUzODQsLTI5MzQ0MTUyMCwxNTgyNTg0NDU0LC0xODEw
 OTc5NjA5LC0xMTIwNjY3NDkxLC0xMzU3MzU2NjQ2LDE5NjA3Mj
 cwMDQsMTE1NzM1MTUwMl19